 "And in the days of these (end time) kings the God of heaven will SET UP A KINGDOM which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever."
 (Daniel 2:44, see also Revelation 11:15, 17)

 The Bible is clear that the Kingdom reigned by Jesus Christ will not fully come into existence until the near future.
-This means the thief on the cross could NOT, upon death, have immediately entered the "kingdom" he requested since it wasn't fully set up!
-For additional study on this topic please read What is the Kingdom of God?
+This means the thief on the cross could NOT have immediately, upon his death, entered the "kingdom" he requested since it was not fully set up!
+For additional study on this topic please read our article "What is the Kingdom of God?"

 An error in punctuation

 How are we to understand Christ's statement regarding heaven to the thief next to him?
 It all comes down to an error in punctuation!
 Let us look again Luke 23 in the KJV translation.

 "And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise (heaven)" (Luke 23:42- 43)

 The original Greek language used to write the New Testament did not have punctuation marks as we do today.
 Translators placed a comma BEFORE the words "to day" in the sentence in an attempt to clarify the sentence's meaning.
 Instead, their punctuation placement gives the false impression that Jesus entered heaven and received his kingdom on the day he died.
 What then should be the correct punctuation of Jesus' statement?